ArnavBorkar/Falcon-Music-Frontend/README.md

 # DevSocHackathon - Falcon Music

 ## About
-Falcon Music is a music player like Spotify and Amazon music
+Falcon Music is a music player like Spotify and Amazon music.

 ## Table of Contents
 - [Quick Start :boom:](#quick-start)